How to donate your points and miles to charity this Christmas

 M&M members have two charitable options — MyClimate, which assists with legitimate climate protection projects (i.e. where that carbon offset payment goes towards), and the Help Alliance, an in-house Lufthansa charity initiative with global projects in education, environment, children and women.
 You can find out more information here.

 Marriott allows guests to donate Bonvoy points through its programme, Serve360, which focuses its efforts towards nurturing, sustaining, empowering and welcoming other cultures.
 Guests can donate a minimum of 2,500 points, which becomes a $500 (£370) donation.
 If you donate before 31 December 2021 to certain charitable groups like the International Rescue Committee (IRC), Marriott will match your donation.

 You can exchange from £2.50 up to £10 worth of Nectar points to Comic Relief and FareShare to fight hunger and food waste and help 11,000 charities and community groups receive great quality surplus food for those facing poverty and hunger this Christmas.

 Singapore Airlines KrisFlyer

-Singapore has partnered with the Make-A-Wish Foundation, allowing members to donate between 1,000 and 100,000 miles to grant wishes to children with life-threatening illnesses.
+Singapore continues its partnership with the Make-A-Wish Foundation, allowing members to donate between 1,000 and 100,000 miles to grant wishes to children with life-threatening illnesses.
 Given some of these wishes involve travel (and planes specifically), this charity is a great match for the airline.